JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    }
    ```

+6. The common source set requires a core artifact of each library, as well as the Ktor [serialization feature](https://ktor.io/docs/serialization-client.html)
+    to use `kotlinx.serialization` for processing network requests and responses.
+    The iOS and Android source sets also need SQLDelight and Ktor platform drivers.

-6. In the same `shared/build.gradle.kts` file, refer to all the required dependencies:
+    In the same `shared/build.gradle.kts` file, add all the required dependencies:

     ```kotlin
     kotlin {
         // ...

         sourceSets {
             commonMain.dependencies {
                 implementation(libs.kotlinx.coroutines.core)